Travel medical advice

 How do vaccinations work?

-If the doctor administers a passive and an active vaccination at the same time, it is called simultaneous vaccination.
+If the doctor give administers a passive and an active vaccination at the same time, it is called simultaneous vaccination.
 The active portion makes sense only with inactivated vaccines, since passive immunization would greatly weaken the effect of a live vaccination.
 Vaccination trains our immune system and does not make us sick.

 Vaccination intervals: What to watch out for?